-The fields of veterinary regenerative medicine (e.g., stem cells) and intentional genomic alterations (IGAs) in animals are fast-growing sectors of the industry and an active area of animal health research.
-While the same laws and regulations that apply to other animal drugs also apply to these rapidly developing products, the FDA initiated the Veterinary Innovation Program (VIP) in 2019 to facilitate advancements in development of innovative animal products.
-The goals of the VIP are to provide greater certainty in the regulatory process, encourage development and research, and support an efficient and predictable pathway to approval for cellular products and IGAs in animals.
-As of September 2021, there were more than 40 products enrolled in the VIP.
+Veterinary regenerative medicine products (e.g., stem cells) and intentional genomic alterations (IGAs) in animals are fast-growing sectors of the animal health and agricultural industries and an active area of animal health research.
+The FDA initiated the Veterinary Innovation Program (VIP) in 2019 to facilitate advancements in development of these types of innovative animal products.
+The goals of the VIP are to provide greater certainty in the regulatory process, encourage development and research, and support an efficient and predictable pathway to market for cell- and tissue-based products and IGAs in animals.
+As of August 2022, there were more than 40 products enrolled in the VIP.

 In December 2020, CVM approved a first-of-its-kind intentional genomic alteration (IGA) in a line of domestic pigs, referred to as GalSafe pigs, which may be used for food or human therapeutics.
 This is the first IGA in an animal that the CVM has approved for both human food consumption and as a source for potential therapeutic uses.
 This approval underscores the success of the FDA in modernizing our scientific processes to optimize a risk-based approach that advances cutting-edge innovations in which consumers can have confidence.
-The developer of GalSafe pigs mentioned previously was the first product approved under the VIP , demonstrating the impact of this initiative in supporting the sponsor throughout the product review process.
+The GalSafe pigs were the first products approved under the VIP, demonstrating the impact of this initiative in supporting the sponsor throughout the product review process.